 Virtual assistant services evolved from traditional business process outsourcing, offering the advantages of outsourcing but a white-glove experience that's closer to having a full-time in-house employee.

 All of these signs suggest that you're not dedicating enough time to advancing your business.
 Customers, employees, and family members aren't receiving the attention they deserve.
 When you reach the stage where you're not invoicing and receiving payments, you're in trouble.
+And that means, it might be time to hire a virtual assistant.

 The types of work that a virtual assistant does include: